taskless/taskless/docs/guides/background-jobs.md

 }
 ```

 As you interact with the page at [http://localhost:3000/auth/reset](http://localhost:3000/auth/reset), you'll notice that the page "hangs" for a moment or two.
-Looking in our console, we can see our Postmark service timed out.
+Looking in our console, we can see our Mail Service timed out.

 ```
 [dev:next] ⤵️   Making request via reset-slow